cyberark/conjur-openapi-spec/CONTRIBUTING.md

   $ ./bin/integration_tests --python test_authn_api.TestAuthnApi.test_authenticate_200
   ```

-`bin/dap_test`
+`bin/test_enterprise`
-* Used to run the integration tests against a DAP instance
+* Used to run the integration tests against a Conjur Enterprise instance
-* You will need to have access to the Cyberark Docker registry in order to pull the DAP images
+* You will need to have access to the Cyberark Docker registry in order to pull the Conjur Enterprise images

 #### Linters